 Communication has never been more important but what do you do when budgets freeze and you don’t have the usual resources to produce your content?

 The solution?
-You guessed it, time to take things into your own hands.
-While this might sound scary, just start self-shooting your internal comms and make sure you’re communicating effectively with your team.
+You guessed it, it's time to take things into your own hands.
+While this might sound scary, just start making videos of your internal comms and make sure you’re communicating effectively with your team.
 We’re in a world where things are upside down and there is a high level of personal and professional insecurity, so people will need reassurance and video is the next best option to being in a room with your team.

 With a company email, yes, you get the information down but you miss out on non-verbal cues that let your employees see you are dealing with the current situation with empathy and compassion.
 There may be some hard decisions and conversations during this period, and the more leaders present themselves rather than hide behind press releases and official responses, the better.

 If you need to continue producing client-facing content and the UGC or self-made route just doesn’t cut it, then it might be worth talking about a deferred payment option with your trusted suppliers.

 Ok, so you’ve got a reduced team and budget but you still need to communicate.
 How do you hit the deadlines in a world that is changing daily?

 I’m sure you’ve been keeping track of the Covid-19 updates globally, locally and, of course, socially - the memes, the endless memes!